linux-system-roles/auto-maintenance/README.md

 There are other undocumented environment variables used, check the code for more details.

-# check_jenkins.py
+# manage_jenkins.py

-Check the test tasks in a jenkins server.
+Manage the test tasks in a jenkins server - list and view in various ways, and cancel tasks.

 ## Requirements